GLOBAL MARKETS-Inflation data pressures Wall Street shares, offsets U.S.-China optimism | Business

 GLOBAL MARKETS-Inflation data pressures Wall Street shares, offsets U.S.-China optimism

-Global share markets rose and Wall Street reversed early gains on Friday following data showing persistent U.S. inflation, which eclipsed expectations of an easing in U.S.-China tensions after a call between President Joe Biden and China's Xi Jinping.
+Wall Street main indexes reversed early gains on Friday after data showing persistent U.S. inflation offset expectations of an easing in U.S.-China tensions after a call between President Joe Biden and China's Xi Jinping.
 U.S. producer prices increased solidly in August, indicating that high inflation is likely to persist for a while, with supply chains remaining tight as the COVID-19 pandemic drags on.

-Global share markets rose and Wall Street reversed early gains on Friday following data showing persistent U.S. inflation, which eclipsed expectations of an easing in U.S.-China tensions after a call between President Joe Biden and China's Xi Jinping.
+Wall Street main indexes reversed early gains on Friday after data showing persistent U.S. inflation offset expectations of an easing in U.S.-China tensions after a call between President Joe Biden and China's Xi Jinping.

 U.S. producer prices increased solidly in August, indicating that high inflation is likely to persist for a while, with supply chains remaining tight as the COVID-19 pandemic drags on.
 "Headlines reflecting the highest annual producer price increases in decades won’t give those worried about inflation much comfort, but the smaller month-over-month increase and recent evidence indicating supply chain bottlenecks are no longer intensifying suggest a peak in producer inflation may be near," said Marc Zabicki, Director of Research for LPL Financial.